JibbSmart/JoyShockMapper/README.md

 There are a few other useful commands that don't fall under the above categories:

 * **RESET\_MAPPINGS** - This will reset all JoyShockMapper's settings to their default values.
 This way you don't have to manually unset button mappings or other settings when making a big change.
 It can be useful to always start your configuration files with the RESET\_MAPPINGS command.
 The only exceptions to this are the calibration state and AUTOLOAD.
 * **RECONNECT\_CONTROLLERS** - Controllers connected after JoyShockMapper starts will be ignored until you tell it to RECONNECT\_CONTROLLERS.
 When this happens, all gyro calibration will reset on all controllers.
+You can add MERGE or SPLIT to indicate whether you want all joycons under a single controller or separate controllers.
 * **\# comments** - Any line or part of a line that begins with '\#' will be ignored.
 Use this to organise/annotate your configuration files, or to temporarily remove commands that you may want to add later.
 * **JOYCON\_GYRO\_MASK** (default IGNORE\_LEFT) - Most games that use gyro controls on Switch ignore the left JoyCon's gyro to avoid confusing behaviour when the JoyCons are held separately while playing.
 This is the default behaviour in JoyShockMapper.
 But you can also choose to IGNORE\_RIGHT, IGNORE\_BOTH, or USE\_BOTH.
 * **JOYCON\_MOTION\_MASK** (default IGNORE\_RIGHT) - To avoid confusing behaviour when the JoyCons are held separately while playing, you can have one JoyCon ignored for MOTION\_STICK related functions.
 Since we ignore the left JoyCon by default for gyro, we ignore the right JoyCon by default for motion stick.
 But you can also choose to IGNORE\_RIGHT, IGNORE\_BOTH, or USE\_BOTH.
 * **SLEEP** - Cause the program to sleep (or wait) for a given number of seconds.
 The given value must be greater than 0 and less than or equal to 10.
 Or, omit the value and it will sleep for one second.
 This command may help automate calibration.
 * **LIGHT_BAR** - Set the DS4 light bar to the assigned color.
 You can assign either a 6 hex digit code precedded by 'x', three decimal values for red, green and blue between 0 and 255, or simply a [common color name](https://www.rapidtables.com/web/color/RGB_Color.html#color-table) in capitals and underscore.
 * **HIDE_MINIMIZED** - Some users like having JSM hidden in the notification area.
 You can hide JSM when minimized by setting this to ON.
 OFF is the default value.
-* ***onstartup.txt*** - This is not a command.
-But if a file called '*onstartup.txt*' is found in the current working directory on startup, its contents will be loaded and executed right away.
-If you prefer that AutoLoad is disabled, put ```AUTOLOAD = OFF``` in here to have it disabled at startup.
-If you use HIDGuardian / HIDCerberus and always want to whitelist JSM and then reconnect controllers, just put ```WHITELIST_ADD``` and ```RECONNECT_CONTROLLERS``` in the startup file.
 * **README** will lead you to this document.
 * **HELP** Will display a list of all commands, all commands containing a given string, or the specific help for all the exact command names given to it.